malenickymartin/JuliaFractals.jl/docs/src/index.md

 ## Getting Started

-To get started with SPJFractals, you can install the package and start generating fractals with just a few lines of code.
+To get started with JuliaFractals, you can install the package and start generating fractals with just a few lines of code.
 Below is an example of how to compute a fractal using the `burningship_equation` with both GPU and CPU:

 ```@example
-using SPJFractals
+using JuliaFractals

 compute_fractal(burningship_equation, [255], [0, 0], [3, 3], [10, 10])